Fermi's Golden Rule and $H^1$ Scattering for Nonlinear Klein-Gordon Equations with Metastable States: Introduction and Statement of Main Results

 With the estimate above, we arrive at

 Therefore, we have proved

 for any $t>0$.
 Since $1/B$ is a bounded operator for $L^2_x$, we deduce

-In order to prove Theorem \ref{thm1.3} and Theorem \ref{thm1.4}, it requires more detailed analysis for $\eta_2(t,x)$ and $\eta_3(t,x)$ in $L^2_x$ norms.
+In order to prove Theorem \ref{thm1.3} and Theorem \ref{thm1.4}, {we require a} more detailed analysis for $\eta_2(t,x)$ and $\eta_3(t,x)$ in $L^2_x$ norms.
 And we will show all the details in Section 6.

 \begin{remark} The method to construct an auxiliary function $w(t,x)$ comes from considering Klein-Gordon equations as two coupled Dirac-type equations.
-On one side $w(t,x)$ is the solution of one Dirac-type equation.
+To estimate the $L^2_x$ norm of $\eta_2(t,x)$, we use the $L^2_x$ norm of $w(t,x)$ as a bridge.
+On one {hand} $w(t,x)$ is the solution of one Dirac-type equation.
 It is easier to obtain more precise $L^2_x$ estimates.
-On the other side $w(t,x)$ carries the $L^2_x$ informations of $\eta_2(t,x)$.
+On the other {hand} $w(t,x)$ carries the $L^2_x$ informations of $\eta_2(t,x)$.
 Based on $w(t,x)\in L^2_x$, we can prove that $\eta_2(t,x)\in L^2_x$. \end{remark}